-The finite sum of exponentials that defines $\sigma_\PP(\xi)$ lends the feeling that we should be studying a connection to the finite Fourier transform of some finite abelian group.
+The finite sum of exponentials that defines $\sigma_\PP(\xi)$ lends the feeling that we should be studying a~connection to the finite Fourier transform of some finite abelian group.
 To make this feeling rigorous, we develop this connection here.
-Although there are many possible choices for our finite abelian group, we first choose a box
+Although there are many possible choices for our finite abelian group, we first choose a~box

 and then consider the set of integers points in it, namely $\Z^d \cap B$.
-Clearly any integer polytope $\PP$ is contained in the interior of the box $B$, for some appropriately chosen integers $k_1, \dots, k_d$.
+Clearly, any integer polytope $\PP$ is contained in the interior of the box $B$, for some appropriately chosen integers $k_1, \dots, k_d$.
 To avoid ambiguities when we take the quotient, we assume that each vertex of $\PP$ is contained in the slightly smaller box $[-\frac{k_1}{2} +\frac{1}{2}, \frac{k_1}{2}-\frac{1}{2}] \times \cdots \times [-\frac{k_d}{2} +\frac{1}{2}, \frac{k_d}{2}-\frac{1}{2}]$.

 Now we consider the finite abelian group $G:= \Z / k_1 \Z \times \cdots \Z/ k_d \Z$, which we identify with the integer points in the torus $\R / k_1 \Z \times \cdots \times \R / k_d \Z$, and which can also be thought of as the box $B$ after identifying its opposite facets.
-Although the choice of integers $k_1, \dots k_d$ is not canonical, such an embedding of the integer points of $\PP$ into a finite abelian group will prove to be worthwhile.
+Although the choice of integers $k_1, \dots k_d$ is not canonical, such an embedding of the integer points of $\PP$ into a~finite abelian group will prove to be worthwhile.
 In other words, we have, by definition:

-We'll freely use the usual fact that the Pontryagin dual $\hat G$ (simply the group of characters of $G$) is in this case isomorphic to $G$.
-Even though the full geometry of $\PP$ may not be immediately apparent in this discrete setting, we'll be able to shed some additional light on the integer points $ \PP \cap \Z^d \subset B. $ It is now natural to consider the indicator function $1_\PP$ as a function on $G$, and therefore expand it into its finite Fourier series.
-Precisely, each element $\xi \in G$ gives us a character $\chi_\xi: G\rightarrow S^1$ defined by
+We will freely use the usual fact that the Pontryagin dual $\hat G$ (simply the group of characters of $G$) is in this case isomorphic to $G$.
+Even though the full geometry of $\PP$ may not be immediately apparent in this discrete setting, we will be able to shed some additional light on the integer points $ \PP \cap \Z^d \subset B. $ It is now natural to consider the indicator function $1_\PP$ as a~function on $G$, and therefore expand it into its finite Fourier series.
+Precisely, each element $\xi \in G$ gives us a~character $\chi_\xi: G\rightarrow S^1$ defined by

 The first theorem of finite Fourier analysis gives us:

 where the (finite) Fourier coefficients have the form